 × Explore our resources to learn how to reach your career goals with a graduate business degree.

-When Can I Expect to See a Return on My Investment for a Business Master’s Degree?
+When Can I Expect A Return On My Business Master's?

 Image not found

-A business master's can often be the key to a higher salary, but how soon can you expect to see a return on your investment?
+A business master's could be the key to a higher salary and brighter career prospects, but how soon can you expect to see a return on your investment?

 What factors influence the ROI of a business master’s?

-However, it's worth bearing in mind that if you study your master's degree online, you'll be able to offset some of the cost by working while you study.
-You also won't need to pay travel and living expenses as you would for an in-person specialized master's degree.
+Remember that if you study a part-time master's online, you may be able to offset some of the cost by working while you study.
+You also won't need to pay the same travel and living expenses as you would for an in-person, full-time master's degree.

 How long does it take to see an ROI on your business master’s degree?

-This calculation will be different for everyone, and there is no certain answer.
-However, exploring alumni salary data and business school rankings compared with the cost of studying will help you to gage an approximate length of time it will take you to see a return on your investment.
+This calculation will be different for everyone, and so there is no easy answer.
+However, exploring alumni salary data and business school rankings compared with the cost of studying will help you to gauge an approximate length of time it will take you to see a return on your investment.

 For example, according to the BusinessBecause Cost of MBA Report 2023, the most expensive MBA program in the world is at Columbia Business School.
-The total costs of the program including tuition fees, living expenses, healthcare costs, and so on reach $247,163.
+The total cost of the program including tuition fees, living expenses, healthcare costs, and so on totals almost $250,000.

-B-school alumni reported that it takes, on average, fewer than four years to recoup the cost of their graduate management education.
+Business school alumni have reported that it takes on average fewer than four years to recoup the cost of their graduate management education.
 It takes full-time, two-year MBA alumni about 3.5 years to recoup their investment, followed by 2.5 years for one-year accelerated, part-time, online, and executive MBA graduates.
-Specialized business master’s programs reported faster ROI times when compared with MBA programs.
+Specialized business master’s programs reported a faster ROI compared with MBA programs.

 Beyond increased earning potential, what is the value of business master’s degrees?